HP Smart App Privacy Update

 Opt in rates exceeding expectations by 47-52%

-• The deployment of the new framework and design resulted in a ~57% conversion rate for usage data.
+• The deployment of the new framework and design resulted in approximately a 57% conversion rate for usage data, surpassing the informal prediction of a 5–10% opt-in rate.

 Before